Rachel Notley: Public health and welfare reforms

 The NDP made revisions reforms and implemented new services to public health and well-being services.
-In 2018, the NDP proposed legislature Bill 9 ('The protecting choice for women accessing healthcare act') to enforce 50 m buffer zones around abortion clinics in Alberta to ban harassment by pro-life activists against users and personnel of these facilities.
+In 2018, the NDP proposed legislature Bill 9 to enforce 50 metre buffer zones around abortion clinics in Alberta to ban harassment by pro-life activists against users and personnel of these facilities.

 Coverage for the abortion drug 'Mifegymiso' was made public in 2018.

 Notley's government enacted campaign promised pilot project to fund $25/day per child into 18 Early Learning Child Care services (ELCC) for daycare services.
-It is expected that 1,000 spaces and 230 professional jobs for ELCC trained staff will be available by 2017.
-The project also seeks to research ways to provide for children with specialized needs.
-If the economy improves Notley intends to expand the program with additional $10 million in funding.

 After a successful pilot project, in 2018 the NDP continued to expand the Daycare services by increasing capacity for 6,000 additional children and 100 additional ELCC centers.
 The expansion was made possible by a funding grant from the Federal government investing $136 million over 3 years as well from the Albertan government investing $14.5 million.

 Albertans with a higher risk of HIV will be provided coverage for the Anti-HIV drug PrEP.

 The proposed Bill 24 designed to protect LGBTQ rights will uphold anonymity among members of gay–straight alliance (GSA) clubs in public schools.
 Additionally gay conversion therapies will be banned in Alberta.

 In 2019, Bill 26 was enacted which aims to combat poverty for Albertans suffering from poverty.
 Among the provisions are an increase of benefits for the elderly and AISH recipients connected to the consumer price index.